August 28, 202313 minute read

 As Dagster’s user base grows, scaling support is key to ensuring all users are getting effective support.

-Currently, we provide support via our Slack Community and a public copy of which can be found here.
+Currently, we provide support via our Slack Community.
 Some questions that come into the channel are entirely novel, but many have been asked before.
 While a full-blown response to a nuanced question will still require a Dagster engineer to look into it, a fine-tuned LLM should be able to handle frequently asked or less demanding questions without human intervention.
 At the very least, it would be helpful for our support team to have a starting point for answering questions generated from historical data (even if these starting points are not available publicly).

 This is what we will be doing in this tutorial: use a base LLM model as a starting point and fine-tune it on Dagster’s most up-to-date technical documentation.